 Remember, just because someone is a member of law enforcement, doesn’t mean they can treat the community however they want.
 They must abide by certain standards and procedures, so that people’s rights and health remain protected.

 As the victim, it may seem like impossible odds to go up against police.
 However, there are dedicated legal professionals out there who are waiting to come to your aid.
-If you are wondering how you can take action after suffering mistreatment from law enforcement, seriously consider hiring a qualified lawyer, such as a police brutality lawyer in Des Moines, IA at Johnston Martineau, LLP.
+If you are wondering how you can take action after suffering mistreatment from law enforcement, seriously consider hiring a qualified lawyer, such as a police brutality lawyer in Des Moines, IA at Des Moines Injury Law, LLP.